ibm-cloud-docs/activity-tracker/event.md

 For example, a sample `initiator.host.address` is `15.234.123.12`.

-When the initiator of an action is an {{site.data.keyword.cloud_notm}} service, this field is left empty.
+When the initiator of an action is an {{site.data.keyword.cloud_notm}} service, this field is set empty.
 {: note}